 I always hear this question, "What about the thief on the cross?
 He was not baptized."
 This is posed as the ultimate gotcha, like I'v never considered it before.
-Actually the retort is very simple: the thief died in the OT under law, not under the NT under Grace.
+Actually the retort is very simple: the thief died in the OT under law, not the NT conditions.

 Hebrews 9:15-17 (NKJV)